ECo Fellows

 Postdoctoral fellows

-Applicants must propose to conduct research and teach with one or more Earth Commons Faculty Affiliate Mentors.
+Applicants to the postdoctoral fellowship propose to conduct research and teach with one or more Earth Commons Faculty Affiliate Mentors.
 Postdoctoral Fellowships are awarded for two years, although year two is contingent upon successful progress in year one.
 In accepting the appointment, the fellow is expected to be in residence at Georgetown University except for absences agreed upon with mentor(s).

 Stephen Bourguet